 You don’t have to fix someone with depression.
 That's not your job.
 You don’t even have to interact with that person if it’s too much for you.
 But if you truly do love the person and you want to maintain a relationship in the long run, listen with compassion, that desire to understand, and help in the ways you actually can.
 Communicate your boundaries with compassion.
 Don’t take the illness as a personal affront and certainly don't abandon them; that's probably the worst way to react.

 The best you can do is have empathy and trust that they'll come through the other side.
-Eventually, you'll recognize them again, and you'll remember that they're a person — not an illness.
+Eventually, you'll recognise them again, and you'll remember that they're a person — not an illness.

 As for me, I’ve taken a fair amount of time to reflect on what my friends may have been feeling as I indulged my impulses to heal through oversharing (something I was unable to do in a heightened emotional state).
 And I get it.
 No matter how much someone loves me, they also needs to love themselves — and that can involve drawing boundaries when they feel my depression is overwhelming.
 As their friend, I’m required to love enough to understand and accept that.